mmckegg/audio-param-transform/README.md

 ### param.transform(func)

-Returns an instances of AudioParamTransform which works the same as the base AudioParam, except applying the specified `func(a, b)` to all values, ramps and curves.
+Returns an instance of AudioParamTransform applied to the target AudioParam which works the same as the base AudioParam, except applying the specified `func(a, b)` to all values, ramps and curves.

 If you do not specify a function, the specified value for this transform will override all previous transforms (if any).